Table of Contents

 Remove Date from All Posts

-To remove the date from all posts, add the following CSS code into the Ghost admin Code Injection Site Header section.
+To remove the date from all posts, add the following CSS in the Ghost admin Code Injection Site Header, then click Save.

 <style>